ansys/pyadditive/doc/source/getting_started/index.rst

 converted to Jupyter notebooks using
 `jupytext <https://jupytext.readthedocs.io/en/latest/install.html>`_.

-To test with a notebook, you will need to install and run `JupyterLab <https://pypi.org/project/jupyterlab/>`_:
+To test with a notebook, you need to install and run `JupyterLab <https://pypi.org/project/jupyterlab/>`_:

 .. code:: bash